 Not sure what and where to grab a quick bite to eat at lunchtime?
 A stop at Mercado 28 is a definite must.
 Opened in 2018, Mercado is a sort of culinary melting pot, reflecting Lima’s exemplary culinary atmosphere and placing a modern urban twist on the city’s more traditional marketplaces.
 Mercado 28 offers many specialty food stalls, from Nikkei (Peruvian-Japanese fusion) to ice cream, and gourmet burgers to poke bowls.
 All the options are delicious regardless of which one (or ones) you choose.

-If you are unable to get a table reservation at one of the three Peruvian ‘World’s Best 50 Restaurants’, Maido, Central or Astrid & Gaston, there are still plenty of other great options available for you to try such as Pescados Capitales and AmorAmar if you’re looking for some incredible seafood and/or ceviche (Peru’s most iconic dish).
-Ceviche is preparared with fresh fish, limes, onions and chili peppers.
+If you are unable to get a table reservation at one of the three Peruvian ‘World’s Best 50 Restaurants’, Central or Maido, there are still plenty of other great options available for you to try such as Pescados Capitales and AmorAmar if you're looking for some incredible seafood and/or ceviche (Peru's most iconic dish).
+Ceviche is prepared with fresh fish, limes, onions and chili peppers.